-These rules and regulations shall take effect and be in force from and after its approval as required by law.
-Adopted during a Public Hearing of the Cedar Hammock Fire Control District on November 19, 2020.
+and be in force from and after its approval as required the Cedar Hammock Fire Control District on Approved by a vote of to (or) unanimously.
+ATTEST: Cedar Hammock Fire Control District Board of Commissioners Ronald D. Getman, Chairman Richard G. Findlay, Vice Chairman Samuel A. Reasoner, Secretary/Treasurer Marnie E. Matarese, Commissioner John H. Stevens, Commissioner

-Approved by unanimous vote.

-ATTEST:

-Cedar Hammock Fire Control District Board of Commissioners